 \subsection{Ad-related feature extraction}

-\textbf{Location extraction.} For the location extraction we use an online API.
-By making a GET request over a secure channel (HTTPS), the extension obtains and stores the user location on country level.
-The location is stored in the client for the whole session (as long as the user keeps the browser open, does not restart the extension, \etc).
-In this manner, we keep low the requests and the network resource needs.
+\textbf{Location extraction.} For the location extraction, we use an online API.
+By making a GET request over a secure channel (HTTPS), the extension obtains and stores the user location on a country level.
+The location is stored in the client for the whole session (as long as the user keeps the browser open, does not restart the extension, \etc), reducing requests and other network resource needs.

-\textbf{Ad-format extraction.} After analysing several nURLs, we were able to create a list containing keywords which corresponds to the width and height of ads.
-Based on that list, we examine the nURLs' parameters for any possible matches that are then stored in the price features.
+\textbf{Ad-format extraction.} After analysing several nURLs, we created a list with keywords stating width and height of ads.
+Based on that list, we examine the nURLs' parameters for possible matches that are then stored in the price features.

 \textbf{Cookie Synchronization extraction.} Except from detecting RTB, we are interested in detecting if a user is being tracked by a 3rd-party entity.
 To achieve that, we again employ the \textit{webRequest} API and in particular, the \textit{onBeforeRequest} event.
 We attempt to detect if user identifiers are sent from the publisher's webpage to other hostnames.
 We first load all the cookie identifiers stored in the user's browser, discarding session cookies and those with values less than 10 characters because most of times they have values unrelated to user identifiers.
-For each request from a tab, we check if a user identifier is present in the URL and if that URL is sent to a tracker.
+For each request from a tab, we check if a user identifier is present in the URL, and if that URL is sent to a tracker.
 Also, we make sure that the URL detected is not from the same domain that the user is currently visiting in that tab.
-Our method is able to detect a user identifier if it is included in the URL's parameters values or as part of the URL path.
+Our method is able to detect a user identifier if it is included in the URL's parameter values, or as part of the URL path.
 When we detect such tracking from a 3rd-party, we store the information in a binary flag, indicating that user tracking with cookie synchronization took place in a specific tab to a specific domain.